phillipclapham/quasar/README.md

 ### Detailed Overview of Commands:

 **Context and Tags**
 As noted in the below section about perfect prompts, it is important to provide context for you questions when posing them to AI.
-Please provide some in any command that notes it when possible.
+Please provide some in any command that notes it when appropriate.

 Tags are used to add specificity and focus to queries, see examples for how they can be used.